HISPlayer/UnityVideoUpload/setup-guide.md

 </p>

 ### HISPlayer Dashboard
-This will direct you to the main HISPlayer Dashboard webpage.
+This button will direct you to the main HISPlayer Dashboard webpage.
 If you have not created an account yet, please create a new account on the HISPlayer Dashboard webpage by clicking "Sign up".

 Please register your name, email address and password.
 After signing up, you will need to confirm for the email address verification.